PySimpleGUI/DocsCleanup/cookbook.md

 ## Making Changes to Themes & Adding Your Own Themes

-Modifying and creating your own theme is not difficult, but tricky so start with something and modify it carefully.
+Modifying and creating your own theme is not difficult but tricky, so start with something and modify it carefully.

 The tkinter port has the theme_add_new function that will add a new dictionary entry into the table with the name you provide.
 It takes 2 parameters - the theme name and the dictionary entry.